yaxitech/nix-install-pkgs-action/README.md

 ## Usage

+The action supports installing derivations from Flake packages and by evaluating a given expression.
+Installation happens through `nix profile`.

+You may call this action multiple times within the same job.
+Following steps will reuse the profile.
+The path of the profile is also available with the step output `nix_profile_path`.

+### Packages

 Install `packages` by giving a comma-separated string of packages from a flake.
-If no flake reference is given, `nixpkgs` from the checked out repository's flake is assumed.
+If no flake reference is given, `nixpkgs` is assumed.
 Example:

 ```yaml
 name: 'nix-profile-action packages'